 The swatching process is necessary because you want your baby blanket to be a useable size.
 If your gauge is different, your baby blanket could finish at the wrong size or you may run out of yarn before finishing the blanket.

 The pattern directions instruct you to crochet into the ch-1 spaces.
 If you have difficulty finding these—sometimes they seem to vanish—carefully poke your finger at the row of stitches from back to front.
 Your hands will feel the gap even if your eyes don't spot it at first.

 Ch 105 (121, 145).
 Remember, the instructions are for the small size (with the medium, large in the parenthesis).

-Rows 3 and Up: The rest of the rows are all exactly the same as row 2, with one minor difference: at the end of the row you'll work your last sc st into the turning chain of the previous row.
-Rep this row until the baby blanket is the length you want it to be.
+Rows 3 and Up: The rest of the rows are all exactly the same as row 2, with one minor difference: at the end of the row, work your last sc st into the turning chain of the previous row.
+Rep this row until the baby blanket reaches your desired length.

 Finishing the Baby Blanket

-When you are satisfied that the baby blanket is the length that you want it to be, cut the yarn, leaving an extra long length of yarn (approximately six inches.)
-Thread your tapestry needle using this end of yarn and use the needle to weave the loose end of the yarn into the blanket.
+When the baby blanket is the length that you want, cut the yarn, leaving at least six inches of extra yarn.
+Thread the tapestry needle with the yarn end and use the needle to weave the loose end of the yarn into the blanket.
 Repeat with any other loose ends you may have hanging from the blanket (which occur when you switch from one ball of yarn to the next.)

-This crochet pattern works fine without any additional edging and can be considered complete at this stage.
-However, you can feel free to add an edging if you want to.
+This crochet pattern works fine without any additional edging, but you can add an edging if you want to.
 There are many baby blanket edgings to choose from.
 A simple single crochet stitch around the entire edge of the blanket is an easy choice that goes well with the single crochet design in this pattern.